 There are three ways businesses usually engage with journalists.

-19 out of 20 of us now do our research and take note of others’ reviews and recommendation before deciding where to go on holiday, what events we should go to, and where we should eat.
+19 out of 20 of us now do our research and take note of others’ reviews and recommendations before deciding where to go on holiday, what events we should go to, and where we should eat.

 One of the most listened to sets of reviewers are journalists, and it is well worth businesses making PR part of their marketing strategies, allocating at least 10% of their marketing spend to PR, but no more that 20% of their budget, leaving plenty too for other marketing initiatives.